tslocum/sriracha/CONFIGURATION.md

 [PostgreSQL](https://www.postgresql.org) is the only supported database system.

+Sriracha serves requests at `/`, the root path.
+It is not currently possible to run Sriracha under a subdirectory.
+Use a domain or subdomain to separate Sriracha from other resources.

 Only HTTP requests are served by Sriracha.
 To serve HTTPS requests you must run Sriracha behind a web server, such as [caddy](https://caddyserver.com), which forwards the HTTPS requests to Sriracha as plain HTTP.
 When running behind a web server, the header server option must be set appropriately.
 Most web servers use `X-Forwarded-For` to specify the client IP address.

+Only requests to `/sriracha/*` need to be served by Sriracha.
+Because all files in the root directory are static, all other paths may be served statically.

 ## Example configuration (config.yml)